Getting "Zero Click" Remote Code Execution in Mycroft AI vocal assistant

 asyncio.get_event_loop().run_until_complete(sendPayload())

-Running the exploit with python pwn.py "install autogui" "open xterm" "type echo pwned" "press enter" allowed me to finally get a command execution on a Linux machine.
+Running the exploit with python pwn.py "install autogui" "open xterm" "type echo pwned" "press enter"

-• The skill branching had a big change and now some skills are not (yet) available (autogui is one of them) but this is not the real point.
+was needed because my test Linux environment had a DE installed, on a remote server the commands will be executed directly on TTY so this step is not nesessary.- The skill branching had a big change and now some skills are not (yet) available (autogui is one of them) but this is not the real point.
 Mycroft has skills to interact with domotic houses and other services that can still be manipulated (the lack of imagination is the limit here).
 The vulnerability lies in the lack of authentication for the ws.

 All the devices running Mycroft <= ? with the websocket server exposed (Mark-I has the websocket behind a firewall by default)

-• 08/03/2018 Vulnerability found
+- 08/03/2018 Vulnerability found

-• 09/03/2018 Vulnerability reported
+- 09/03/2018 Vulnerability reported

-• 13/03/2018 The CTO answered that they are aware of this problem and are currently working on a patch
+- 13/03/2018 The CTO answered that they are aware of this problem and are currently working on a patch

-• 06/06/2018 The CTO said that they have no problem with the release of the vulnerability and will add a warning to remember the user to use a firewall ¯\_(ツ)_/¯
+- 06/06/2018 The CTO said that they have no problem with the release of the vulnerability and will add a warning to remember the user to use a firewall

-• 09/06/2018 Public disclosure
+- 09/06/2018 Public disclosure